Alison Inglis-Jones - Councillor for Lambeth (Clapham Common and Abbeville)

 Overview and Scrutiny Committee - Tuesday 10 March 2026 7.00 pm

-The Overview and Scrutiny Committee met on Tuesday 10 March 2026 to discuss environmental enforcement and the Air Quality Action Plan.
-Key decisions included a commitment to step up communications regarding waste responsibilities, consider increased enforcement for serious fly-tipping, and enhance signage and enforcement for idling vehicles.
+The Overview and Scrutiny Committee of Lambeth Council met on Tuesday 10 March 2026 to discuss environmental enforcement and maintenance, and the Air Quality Action Plan.
+Key decisions included a commitment to step up communications regarding waste responsibilities, enhance enforcement for serious fly-tipping, and consider imposing fines for bins left on pavements for extended periods.
+The committee also endorsed the broad approach of the Air Quality Action Plan, with a focus on expanding school streets and reducing traffic emissions.

 March 10, 2026, 7:00 pm